 Celtic symbols have featured on items of jewelry for thousands of years.
 Many have romantic associations while others have religious origins.

 Designs such as the trinity knot or the Celtic cross have had a huge surge in popularity over recent years.
 The Claddagh ring is widely used as a wedding ring.
+It’s named after the Claddagh area of Galway where it originated.

 Ironically, in many cases the symbols have gone full circle with people across the world wearing them to represent their Celtic heritage rather than Christian faith.